insilico-sandeep/Solubility-prediction-ML/README.md

 Molecular Aqueous Solubility Prediction Using Machine Learning

 Overview
-This project aims to build and evaluate machine learning models to predict aqueous solubility (logS) of small molecules based on molecular descriptors.
-Accurate solubility prediction is crucial in drug discovery, impacting absorption, bioavailability, and pharmacokinetics.
+This project aims to develop and evaluate machine learning models for predicting the aqueous solubility (logS) of small molecules based on molecular descriptors.
+Accurate solubility prediction is crucial in drug discovery, as it significantly impacts absorption, bioavailability, and pharmacokinetics.
-The study uses the Delaney (ESOL) solubility dataset and applies multiple regression algorithms including Random Forest and Linear Regression to predict the logS values.
-Feature importance analysis highlights key molecular properties influencing solubility.
-This repository includes data processing, model training, evaluation, and visualization scripts implemented in Python with libraries such as RDKit, scikit-learn, pandas, and matplotlib.
+The study uses the Delaney (ESOL) solubility dataset and applies multiple regression algorithms, including Random Forest and Linear Regression, to predict the logS values.
+Feature importance analysis highlights the key molecular properties that influence solubility.
+This repository includes data processing, model training, evaluation, and visualisation scripts implemented in Python with libraries such as RDKit, scikit-learn, pandas, and matplotlib.

 Table of Contents
 	•	Installation